Abbi Pulling

-Abbi Pulling (born 21 March 2003) is a British racing driver.
-She currently competes for Rodin Carlin in F1 Academy, and is a member of the Alpine Academy programme.
+Abbi Jo Pulling (born 21 March 2003) is a British racing driver who is currently competing in the 2025 GB3 Championship for Rodin Motorsport.
+She is also the rookie and simulator driver for the Nissan Formula E Team.
+Pulling is the 2024 F1 Academy drivers' champion.

-Career
+She is currently managed by former W Series driver and Formula One commentator Alice Powell, and is also a Rodin Cars ambassador.

+Junior career

 Karting

-Pulling got involved in motorsports at 8 years old and started karting competitively in 2013, at the age of 9.
+Pulling got involved in motorsports at eight years old and started karting competitively in 2013, at the age of nine.
 She mainly developed her karting career in Britain, winning the Super 1 National Junior TKM Championship twice in 2017 and 2018.

 Ginetta Juniors and GT5 Challenge

-Pulling began her racing career in early 2018, taking part in the first three rounds of the Ginetta Junior Championship for Total Control Racing, with little success.
+Pulling began her racing career in early 2018, taking part in the first three rounds of the Ginetta Junior Championship for Total Control Racing.

-She continued racing in equal machinery the following year as she switched to the Ginetta GT5 Challenge.
-She was usually down in the midfield throughout the season, but finished on a high with two consecutive 6th-place finishes at Donington Park.
+Pulling continued racing in Ginettas the following year as she switched to the Ginetta GT5 Challenge.
+She got a best result of two consecutive 6th-place finishes at Donington Park.

 British F4

 In 2020, Pulling made her single-seater debut, racing in the F4 British Championship with JHR Developments.
 She finished the season 6th in the standings with four podiums to her name.

-She re-signed for the team going into the 2021 season with aspirations to fight for the title, but failed to meet expectations before she eventually had to pull out in September due to lack of budget.
+She re-signed for the team going into the 2021 season with aspirations to fight for the title, but had to pull out in September due to lack of budget.

+Pulling returned for the 2024 season with Rodin Motorsport.
+She became the first female race winner of the series when she won Race 5 at Brands Hatch while scoring the fastest lap of the race.

 Formula Renault Eurocup

 In late 2020, Pulling made a one-off appearance in Formula Renault Eurocup at Imola driving for Fernando Alonso's team.
-She finished both races in last place as she struggled to find the pace.
+She finished both races in last place.

 W Series

-After taking part in pre-season testing at Anglesey Circuit in Wales, Pulling was announced on 11 June 2021 as one of five reserve drivers for the second season of the all-female Formula 3 championship, W Series.
+After taking part in pre-season testing at Anglesey Circuit in Wales, Pulling was announced on 11 June 2021 as one of five reserve drivers for the second season of the all-female Formula Three championship, W Series.
 She made her debut at the third round of the championship at Silverstone, where she coincided with her coach Alice Powell.
 She qualified on pole for race one of the season-ending Austin double-header and achieved her first podium with 2nd place the following day—thus securing 7th in the standings and automatic qualification for the 2022 season.

-Formula One
+F1 Academy

+2023

-In March 2022, Pulling was signed by the Alpine F1 Team as a member of their new Alpine Affiliate programme.
+In March 2022, Pulling was signed by Alpine as a member of their new Alpine Affiliate programme.
 Prior to the 2022 Saudi Arabian Grand Prix, Pulling and Aseel Al-Hamad became the first women to drive a Formula 1 car in Saudi Arabia.
-In 2023, Pulling was upgraded to a full-time member of the Alpine Academy and will compete in the all-female F1 Academy series.
+In 2023, Pulling was upgraded to a full-time member of the Alpine Academy and competed in the all-female F1 Academy series for the 2023 season with Rodin Carlin.